richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

   }
   ```

-* Add the following code to the method:
+* Add the following code to end of the method:

   ```
   foreach (var resourceGroup in azure.ResourceGroups.List())